Welcome to Lost Oak Winery's Blog.

 Throw a party to celebrate this match made in heaven.
 Have all of your guests bring their favorite bottle of wine and block cheese.
 Your guests can try different combinations to find their perfect pairings.
 It is a great way to try new things and explore with friends without breaking the bank.
 As the party winds down, a fun game of “guess who brought what wine and cheese” is always a good way to see how well everyone knows each other.

 Group like wines together.
-For example, put all the dry reds/dry whites/sweet wines together so that certain types of wine are easier for you guest to fine.
-The same can go for the cheese, place hard cheese and soft cheeses together.
+For example, put all the dry reds/dry whites/sweet wines together so that certain types of wine are easier for you guest to find.
+The same can go for the cheese by placing hard cheeses in one groupng and soft cheese in another.

 See how well you and your guests know their stuff with a Blind Wine Tasting Party.
 Have your guests bring a bottle of wine in a non-descript bag.
 This works best when it is single varietals, so specify no blends.
 Have the person who brought the wine pour everyone a sample.
 Let the group talk it over and then everyone tries to guess what the wine is.
 It’s a fun way to see who in your group knows their wine.
 Alternatively, you can assign each wine a number and set them out on a table and let your friends try the wine as they mingle.
 Afterwards you can have a big reveal and see who guessed correctly.